Gummo: Pre-production

 In writing Gummo, Harmony Korine abandoned traditional three-act plot structure and worked to avoid creating characters of a clear-cut moral dimension.
 In favor of a collage-like assembly, Korine focused on forming interesting moments and scenes, that when put in succession would become its own unique narrative.
 To justify such a chaotic assembly, Korine set his film in Xenia, Ohio which had been hit by a tornado in 1974.

 To help him achieve his vision, Korine sought out French cinematographer Jean-Yves Escoffier.
-His work on Leos Carax's Les Amants du Pont-Neuf made a tremendous impression on Korine.
+His work on Les Amants du Pont-Neuf (1991) made a tremendous impression on Korine.
 Escoffier, who liked the script, worked on Gummo for a fraction of his usual rate.

 During the months of pre-production, Korine scouted for locations in his hometown of Nashville, Tennessee, finding unusual and distinctive homes to shoot in.
 Korine often approached people on the street, in bowling alleys and in fast food restaurants and asked them to play a part in his movie.
 Korine notes, "This is where I grew up.
 These people are interesting to me, and I'd never seen them represented on screen in a true way."

-Chloë Sevigny designed the costumes for the film, mixing pieces that people already owned with items bought at local thrift stores.
+Korine's then-girlfriend Chloë Sevigny, who also starred in the film, served as costume designer, mixing pieces that people already owned with items bought at local thrift stores.

+The title is an oblique reference to Gummo Marx, the only one of the Marx Brothers who never made a film.
+As Kim Newman wrote in Empire, "Not only is he not mentioned in this movie, but there's no alternative explanation given for his name as the choice of title."
+According to the Chicago Tribune, "The filmmaker told a Toronto Film Festival crowd that movie titles shouldn’t have any bearing on the content, so he named his film Gummo after the fifth Marx Brother, who Korine claimed was a particularly well-endowed cross-dresser."